6 Balance of payments (BOP): Importance and components of BOP

 Capital Account Capital transfers Debt forgiveness, migrants’ transfers

-Acquisition / disposal of non-produced non-financial assets Patents, copyrights, leases
+Non-produced non-financial assets Patents, copyrights, leases

 Financial Account Direct investment FDI inward and outward